aquasecurity/tracee/tracee-rules/Readme.md

 When a detection is made by any of the signatures, it will be printed to stdout.
 Using the `--webhook` flag you can post detections into an HTTP endpoint that can further relay the detection.

 # Rules
-Rules are discovered from the local `rules` directory (unless changed by the `--rules-dir` flag).
+Rules are discovered from the local `rules` directory and all it's subfolders (unless changed by the `--rules-dir` flag).
 By default, all discovered rules will be loaded unless specific rules are selected using the `--rules` flag.

 ## Authoring Rules
 Tracee-Rules supports authoring rules in Golang or in Rego (the language of Open Policy Agent).